FAuNO: Semi-Asynchronous Federated Reinforcement Learning Framework for Task Offloading in Edge Systems: FAuNO

-The rationale behind using the probability ratio is that when an action with a higher advantage is selected and the new policy assigns a higher probability to that action, then the ratio will be bigger than zero, obtaining an overall higher objective.
-Conversely, if the probability increases for a negative advantage, then the objective function decreases faster.
-The clipping and the minimum are set in place so that the final objective is a lower bound (i.e., a pessimistic bound) on the unclipped objective~\cite{Schulman2017PPO}.
-This prevents excessive deviations from the original policy in a single update, avoiding large, harmful updates caused by outliers.

-Due to the Actor-Critic nature of the PPO algorithm, two components must be trained: the critic and the actor.
-Consequently, when utilizing automatic differentiation frameworks, like PyTorch, Schulman et al.~\cite{Schulman2017PPO} recommend maximizing the following objective:

-where we have the objective of the Actor, $L^{\text{CLIP}}$, as shown in eq.~\eqref{eq:PPOObjective}.
-The critic's loss function, $L^{\text{VF}}(w)$, where $w$ is the parameters of the critic network, given by,

-And an entropy term, $S[\pi_\theta](s_t)$ to promote exploration.
-The $c_1$ and $c_2$ are coefficients weighing the different components of the objective.
+\paragraph{Local Policy Optimization.} In our local optimization algortihm we modify the standard PPO with Generalized Advantage Estimation (GAE)~\cite{Schulman2018GAE} to integrate it into the FL paradigm.
+In our integration, agents independently interact with the environment, and, after a configurable number of training steps, share their latest critic network with the global manager.
+Upon receiving an updated global model, each agent incorporates it as the next critic for training.
+The local optimization procedure is summarized in algo.~\ref{algo:localtrain}, with full details provided in annex~\ref{annex:ImplDetails:ppo}.

-And, because we are exploring an FL approach, the agents will share the gradients they obtained while training the local critic networks.
-The algorithm used for local training in the FAuNO nodes is shown in algo.~\ref{algo:localtrain} in annex \ref{annex:algorithms}. \paragraph{Global Algorithm} The Global Algorithm is responsible for managing the federation and aligning the local solutions from each participant to derive the global solution.
-We employ a semi-asynchronous method, inspired by the algorithm proposed in FedBuff~\cite{Nguyen2022FedBuff}, to tackle the following optimization problem:
+\paragraph{Global Algorithm.} The Global Algorithm is responsible for managing the federation and aligning the local solutions from each participant to derive the global solution.
+We employ a non-blocking semi-asynchronous method to tackle the following optimization problem: \begingroup

-Here, $m$ represents the number of participants, and $\theta_k$ denotes the parameters of the actor-network for the agent identified by $k$.
-The variable $w$ corresponds to the global critic parameters, and $p_k$ is the weight assigned to agent $k$'s loss function.
-In our algorithm, $l_k$ is equivalent to $-L_{t}^{\text{CLIP} + \text{VF} + \text{S}}$.
+\endgroup Here, $\bar{W}$ denotes the set of participating agents, since not all workers are required to take part in every training round.
+The parameters $\theta_n$ correspond to the actor network of agent $n$, $w$ denotes the global critic parameters, and $p_n$ is the weight associated with agent $n$'s loss.
+In our algorithm, $l_n$ corresponds to the symmetric form of eq.~\eqref{eq:localObjective}.